What is a nonpayment proceeding?

 Your landlord’s failure to make necessary repairs or provide necessary services is a valid defense for nonpayment of rent.
-Witholding rent for this reason is legal, though it does carry consequences that you should consider – indlucing ending up on the tenant blacklist, or even eviction if you fail to show up to your court date and the landlord gets a default judgement.
-Please read these considerations in deciding whether to withold rent, and don’t spend the money – you may have to pay some or all of the rent back.
+Withholding rent, for this reason, is legal, though it does carry consequences that you should consider – including ending up on the tenant blacklist, or even eviction if you fail to show up to your court date and the landlord gets a default judgement.
+Please read these considerations in deciding whether to withhold rent, and don’t spend the money – you may have to pay some or all of the rent back.

 What is a ‘General Denial’?